-The objective of this non-executive board committee is to provide an independent review and challenge to the group's risk policies and the composition of the risk portfolio, its concentrations and the risk-taking decisions of the group, covering all aspects of risk - market, credit, country, liquidity, operational, business and reputational.
+The objective of this non-executive board committee is to provide an independent review and challenge to the group's risk and compliance policies and the composition of the risk portfolio, its concentrations and the risk-taking decisions of the group, covering all aspects of risk - market, credit, country, liquidity, operational, business and reputational.
+The committee is also responsible for providing independent and objective oversight of compliance across the group.
 The committee complements the audit committee which also studies, inter alia, risk controls and their operation, but from a different perspective.
 The committee meets quarterly.

-Membership: A W Simmonds (chair), J E Eden, E J Giera, B J Kruger, W Wang and R U Weerasekera.
+Membership: A W Simmonds (chair), J E Eden, E J Giera, A Hall, B J Kruger, L Wang, W Wang and R U Weerasekera.

-M Bi, C J Sheridan, H E Staunton and J Zeng served on this committee during the period until resigning as directors of the company.
+M Bi served on this committee during the period until resigning as a director of the company.